kunegis/stu/README.md

 # Stu -- Build Automation

-This is Stu, a build tool in the spirit of Make, but with two features that set it apart:
+This is Stu, a build tool in the spirit of Make, but with three features that set it apart:

 * Parametrized rules:  Like GNU Make's '%' character, but there can be multiple parameters, and they have names.
 The syntax is '$NAME', where NAME can be any string.
+Parameters are injected transparently into the commands.
 * Dynamic dependencies:  The dependencies of a target can be generated dynamically.
 When a dependency is enclosed in square brackets, it means that that file is built and dependencies are read from within that file.
+* Parentheses and brackets support concatenation, allowing parametrized filenames to be generated in the first place.

+In many scenarios, these three features interact judiciously to give very concise and easy to understand constructs that are nearly impossible to realize with Make.

 See this blog article for a motivation: